meltstrap/Caustica/README.md

 # Caustica
-A Miiverse clone made in PHP and based on Cedar
+A Miiverse clone made in PHP and based on Cedar.

 ## Features

--Theme engine
+- Miiverse-like experience

+- Themes (you heard that right, you can change the style of the UI)

--Avatar registration
+- Avatar-only registration

--Advanced drawing

--More features coming soon!
+- Advanced drawing (made right)

+## ETA

+I expect to finish this at the end of May or earlier if everything goes to plan.

+## Thanks to

+EnergeticBark for the Cedar source code
+The Uiiverse team for all your help
+And you for checking this out!